aerophant/ramda/README.md

       )();
       // => [2, 4, 6]

-- Easy to pass almost of `aerophant/ramda` functions as callable, just call it without argument.
+- Easy to pass almost of `aerophant/ramda` functions as callable, just call it without any argument.

        $alwaysReturn1 = call_user_func_array(always(), [1]);